sixeyed/docker-windows-workshop/slides/sections/backend-async-messaging.md

 A new message handler could insert data into Elasticsearch and let users run their own analytics with Kibana.
 That's something you can try out yourself.

-> Hint: The code for that is in the workshop repo - `SignUp.MessageHandler.IndexProspect` is the place to start.
+> The code for that is in the workshop repo - search for `IndexProspect`.